vi/websocat/doc/clihelp.md

           Stop transferring data when one of the transfer directions reached EOF

   -B, --buffer-size <BUFFER_SIZE>
           Override buffer size for main data transfer session.
-Note that some overlays and endpoints may have separate buffers with sepaparately adjustable sizes.
+Note that some overlays and endpoints may have separate buffers with separately adjustable sizes.

           Message can span multiple over multiple fragments and exceed this buffer size